GNARC0TICS/GoatedVipsgg/memory-bank/systemPatterns.md

 - **Drizzle ORM**: Selected for its lightweight and efficient approach to database interactions.
 - **React Query**: Utilized for data fetching and state management on the frontend.
 - **Custom Middleware**: Developed custom Express middleware for error handling (`error-handler.ts`), rate limiting (`rate-limiter.ts`), and authentication (`auth.ts`).
+- **Domain-Based Routing**: Implemented server-side middleware to detect admin domains and route requests accordingly, enhancing security by separating admin and public interfaces.
+- **Dual-Port Server Architecture**: Configured the server to run on two ports (5000 for public, 5001 for admin) to provide better isolation and security.
 - **Account Linking Mechanism**: Implemented a unique three-way account linking system between the platform, Goated.com, and Telegram.
 - **Enhanced Database Connection**: Optimized for production with connection pooling, health checks, and graceful shutdowns (`db/connection.ts`).